-Healthwatch Cornwall publishes Coronavirus survey report
+Healthwatch Cornwall publishes coronavirus survey report

 Healthwatch Cornwall conducted an online survey in June and July to understand the impact of coronavirus and the lockdown on residents of Cornwall and The Isles of Scilly, nearly 1,800 people shared their experience of the pandemic from a health and social care perspective.